bradcerasani/bradcerasani.me/content/projects/home-renovation/index.md

   caption="Before/after from mid-demoliton to final" />

-The design attempts to blend old with new, by mixing modern lines with natural materials.
-I’ve never designed a space or physical thing like this before, but found the principals familiar to what I knew in software, and learned a lot about the process along the way.
+The design attempts to blend old with new, and mixes modern lines with natural materials.
+I’ve never designed a space before, but found the principles familiar to what I knew in software, and learned a lot about the process along the way.

 <PostImage size="full" src="/projects/home-renovation/0S7A7686.jpg" caption="Transition from dining room to kitchen" />